im-aishika/im-aishika/README.md

-👩‍🎓  I completed by bachelor's in Computer Science Engineering this year (2023) from KIIT, Bhubaneswar.
+👩‍🎓  I completed my Bachelors in Computer Science Engineering from KIIT, Bhubaneswar (Graduation year: 2023).
 I'm currently working as a Software Engineer with JPMorgan Chase & Co.
 Formerly, I have interned with Informatica as a SDE (UI) Intern.
 I love to explore new technologies, ideating solutions to real-life problems!

 🔭 I’m currently improving my React with TypeScript skills!!
 👯 I’m looking to collaborate on different Web Development projects.
-📫 You can reach out to me at imaishikadas@gmail.com
+📫 You can reach out to me at dasaishika6@gmail.com

 ### 👩🏻‍💻Languages